SwordZYZ/imageSearch/README.md

 # imageSearch
-This respository is used as a picture bed for image search
+This respository is used as a picture bed for image search.